-Thousands wait in cold to pay respects to Queen Elizabeth II
+Thousands wait in shivering temps to pay respects to queen

 LONDON (AP) — Thousands of people spent London’s coldest night in months huddled in line to view the coffin of Queen Elizabeth II, and authorities warned Saturday that arriving mourners face a 16-hour wait.

-Police arrested a man after what the force described as a “disturbance” Friday night in Parliament’s Westminster Hall, where the queen’s coffin is lying in state, draped in her Royal Standard and capped with a diamond-studded crown.
+A tide of people wanting to say goodbye streamed to Parliament’s Westminster Hall, where the queen’s coffin is lying in state, draped in her Royal Standard and capped with a diamond-studded crown.
+The numbers have grown steadily since the public was first admitted to the hall on Wednesday, with a queue that snakes around Southwark Park, stretching at least 5 miles (8 kilometers) from the hall.

-Parliamentary authorities said someone got out of the queue and tried to approach the coffin on its platform.
-The Metropolitan Police force said a man was detained for a suspected public-order offense.
+Honoring their patience, King Charles III and his eldest son Prince William made an unannounced visit Saturday to greet people waiting to file past Elizabeth’s coffin.
+The two senior royals shook hands and thanked the mourners in the miles-long queue near Lambeth Bridge.

-The tide of people wanting to say goodbye to the queen has grown steadily since the public was first admitted to the hall on Wednesday.
-On Friday, authorities temporary halted letting more visitors join the end of the line, which snakes around Southwark Park some 5 miles (8 kilometers) from Parliament.
+Charles has made several impromptu walkabouts since he became king on Sept.
+8, in an attempt to meet as many of his subjects as possible.
+People in the crowds offered their condolences and pushed against barriers to get close to the king.

 Overnight, volunteers distributed blankets and cups of tea to people in line as the temperature fell to 6 degrees Celsius (43 degrees Fahrenheit).
 Despite the weather, mourners described the warmth of a shared experience.